xueyan-site/ark-markdown/README.md

 ## Develop

 Please make sure that `Node` and `NPM` are installed on your computer, and `xueyan-typescript-cli` is installed globally.
-After switching current work path to this project root in CMD, you can run command `yarn start`.
+After switching current work path to this project root in CLI, run command `yarn start`.

 ## Appendix